acorn-io/acorn-oss-workshop/acornfile.md

 }
 ```

-For the postgres image to run we need to provide it the POSTGRES_PASSWORD environment variable.
-In this example we also define the POSTGRES_USER.
+For the postgres image to run we need to provide it the *POSTGRES_PASSWORD* environment variable.
+In this example we also define the *POSTGRES_USER*.

-The definition of the db container is as follows:
+The definition of the *db* container is as follows:

 ```
 db: {